gsauthof/dracut-sshd/README.md

   dangerous to use, e.g. when the password prompt times out the password is echoed to the console

-A [dracut-crypt-ssh pull request][cryptssh-uwe] (open as of 2018) for optionally using OpenSSH's sshd instead of Dropbear.
+A [dracut-crypt-ssh pull request][cryptssh-uwe] (open since 2017, still open as of 2021) for optionally using OpenSSH's sshd instead of Dropbear.
 Main differences to dracut-sshd:

 - doesn't use systemd for starting/stopping the sshd daemon